UniversalAptronym/Locus-Server/Instructions/SSH_setup.md

 # __SSH Setup__

 SSH means "Secure Shell", referring to the Secure Shell Protocol.
 An SSH program (like PuTTY) lets you talk to your Pi from your computer in a secure way.

+0. In a previous step you created a Pi hostname, Pi username, and Pi password.
+Make sure you have all three ready for this step.

-If you are using Windows, download and install [PuTTY](../Software_Repository/SSH.md).
+1. If you are using Windows, download and install [PuTTY](../Software_Repository/SSH.md).
 Make sure to create a desktop shortcut for PuTTY, and open it up.

-0. In a previous step you create a Pi hostname, Pi username, and Pi password.
-Make sure you have all three ready for this step.

 <img src="../Media_Repository/Pi_Imager_OS_settings_1.png" alt="Previous screen where you entered your Pi hostname" title="Previous screen where you entered your Pi hostname" width="40%"/>

-In the field for `Host Name (or IP address)`, enter your Pi hostname followed by ".local", like this `[exampleHostname].local`.
+2. In the field for `Host Name (or IP address)`, enter your Pi hostname followed by ".local", like this `[exampleHostname].local`.
 This will take you to a mostly black window with only text saying `login as:`.
 This is known as the "terminal" window.
 Enter your Pi username and press Enter.
 Enter your Pi password (no text will appear, this is a normal security measure) and press Enter.

 If this works, some more text will appear and the bottom line will read `[exampleHostame].[exampleUsername]:~ $`.
 This means your computer is speaking to a machine named `exampleHostname` (this is your Pi), and you are logged in as `[exampleUsername]`.
 Additionally, the `~` means you are accessing the home directory of your Pi, and the `$` means you are a normal user.